 - Dr T M P Smith (Head of Department)

 - Rev S Slavic (Chaplain)

-- Mrs A J Tumber (Head of 6th Form)
+- Mrs A J Tumber (Head of Sixth Form)

 The department has a suite of dedicated classrooms and an ICT resources area.
-One room is furnished specially for 6th Form teaching, designed with the dynamic and discursive nature of the subject in mind.
+One room is furnished especially for Sixth Form teaching, designed with the dynamic and discursive nature of the subject in mind.

 Shells: ‘How did the universe begin?’; an introduction to the six world religions; the life and teachings of Jesus, holy writings; lives of faith.

 Second Year: Celebrations and Festivals; stories from the Old Testament; the Eucharist; stages in life.